sigmorphon/sigmorphon.github.io/sharedtasks/2020/task1.md

 The data used in this task is primarily extracted from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page).

+### Data conditions

+There will be two data quantities for each language, a high-resource and a low-resource setting.
+The low-resource setting will be restricted to 1000 training examples.
+Please report test outputs for systems trained on each setting.

 ### External data

 Participants are permitted to use the following types of external data: